openthread/ot-docs/site/en/guides/border-router/external-commissioning/cli.md

 **IO_ERROR: connect socket to peer addr**

-Use a different IP address to start OT Commissioner.
+Try using a different IP address to start OT Commissioner.

 **IO_ERROR: NET - Reading information from the socket failed**